Windows Fundamentals for Legacy PCs: History

 A Gartner evaluation from April 2006 stated that:

-The RTM version of Windows Fundamentals for Legacy PCs, which was released on July 8, 2006, was built from the Windows XP Service Pack 2 codebase.
+The RTM version of Windows Fundamentals for Legacy PCs, which was released on July 8, 2006, was built from the Windows XP Embedded Service Pack 2 codebase.
 The release was announced to the press on July 12, 2006.
-Because Windows Fundamentals for Legacy PCs comes from a codebase of 32-bit Windows XP, its service packs are also developed separately.
+Because Windows Fundamentals for Legacy PCs comes from a codebase of Windows XP Embedded, its service packs are also developed separately.
 For the same reason, Service Pack 3 for Windows Fundamentals for Legacy PCs, released on October 7, 2008, is the same as Service Pack 3 for 32-bit (x86) editions of Windows XP.
 In fact, due to the earlier release date of the 32-bit version, many of the key features introduced by Service Pack 2 for 32-bit (x86) editions of Windows XP were already present in the RTM version of Windows Fundamentals for Legacy PCs.
 Service Pack 3 is the last released service pack for Windows Fundamentals for Legacy PCs.

 In May 2011, Microsoft announced Windows Thin PC as the successor product.

 Technical specifications

-Microsoft positions Windows Fundamentals for Legacy PCs as an operating system that provides basic computing services on older hardware, while still providing core management features of more recent Windows releases, such as Windows Firewall, Group Policy, Automatic Updates, and other management services.
-However, it is not considered to be a general-purpose operating system by Microsoft.
+Microsoft positioned Windows Fundamentals for Legacy PCs as an operating system that provides basic computing services on older hardware, while still providing core management features of more recent Windows releases, such as Windows Firewall, Group Policy, Automatic Updates, and other management services.
+However, it was not considered to be a general-purpose operating system by Microsoft.

 Windows Fundamentals for Legacy PCs is a Windows XP Embedded derivative and, as such, it requires significantly fewer system resources than the fully featured Windows XP.
 It also features basic networking, extended peripheral support, DirectX, and the ability to launch the remote desktop clients from compact discs.
 In addition to local applications, it offers support for those hosted on a remote server using Remote Desktop.
 It can be installed on a local hard drive, or configured to run on a diskless workstation.